ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 In addition to an overall evaluation of each category, a student's work in `CMPSC 610` will be evaluated according to each of the following baseline requirements.
+Students who are enrolled in `DOUBL 610` are also required to write a course contract that describes the deliverables and the deadlines by which they will complete them for both `CMPSC 610` and the course for their additional major.
+Importantly, students in `DOUBL 610` must complete _all_ of the requirements for _both_ `CMPSC 610` _and_ the `610` course connected to their other major.

 ### Deliverable Descriptions